 Commerce and Trading

-Solomon's partnership with Hiram also brought him, every three years, things like ivory, monkeys, apes, etc. (1Kings 10:22-23).
-The Jewish historian Josephus also wrote about his trading for gold and silver.
+His partnership with Hiram also brought him, every three years, things like ivory, monkeys, apes, etc. (1Kings 10:22-23).
+The Jewish historian Josephus also wrote about his rich trading for gold and silver.

 The Queen of Sheba came special to Jerusalem to hear Solomon's wisdom.
 She was so impressed that she gave him camels, jewels, a large quantity of gold and other gifts.